rnixik/yamusic-hotkeys/readme.md

 1. Install this extension
 2. Go to `Shortcuts` in menu at Extensions or use url [chrome://extensions/shortcuts](chrome://extensions/shortcuts)

+Sometimes media keys are bound by system applications.
+To use them in chrome you need unbind them in system.

 ## Useful links for development

 * How to declare hotkeys: https://developer.chrome.com/apps/commands